-All participants in extracurricular activities (including, but not limited to student government, athletics, clubs) must be present for one-half of the academic school day to participate in school-sponsored activities.
+All participants in extracurricular activities (including, but not limited to student government, athletics, and clubs) must be present for one-half of the academic school day to participate in school-sponsored activities.
 Prior approval for extenuating or truly unusual circumstances will be considered on an individual basis.

 School comes before extracurricular activities!
-All extra-curricular participants are "required" to attend after school detention, after school make-up, or tutoring before being allowed to attend practice.
+All extra-curricular participants will be required to attend after-school detention, after-school make-up, or tutoring before being allowed to attend practice.